RL4M/MRM-pytorch/README.md

 #### 4.2 Necessary files for segmentation
 We conduct all experiments  of segmentation by [MMSegmentaiton](https://github.com/open-mmlab/mmsegmentation) (version  0.25.0) and it is necessary to set the environment and comprehend the code structures of MMSegmentaiton in advance.

-Here we provide the necessary configuration files for reproducing the experiments  in the directory "Siim _Segmentation".
+Here we provide the necessary configuration files for reproducing the experiments in the directory [Siim_Segmentation](Siim_Segmentation).
+After modifying MMSegmentaiton framework with provided files, start fine-tuning and evaluation with [ft.sh](Siim_Segmentation/ft.sh) and [test.sh](Siim_Segmentation/test.sh), respectively.

 ### 5 Links to download datasets
 - [MIMIC-CXR-JPG](https://physionet.org/content/mimic-cxr-jpg/2.0.0/)